 Hi, my name is Ruth and I have been blogging here since 2007.
 I specialise in human-computer interaction and believe that technology is pure magic when people are at the centre of its application.

-I have degrees in computing, artificial intelligence, and structural engineering; and postgraduate diplomas in journalism, teaching, and virtual reality.
+I have degrees in computing, artificial intelligence, structural engineering; and postgraduate diplomas in journalism, teaching, and virtual reality.

 What am I doing now?